A Trace-based Approach for Code Safety Analysis: Main Theorem

 \end{theorem}

-This theorem asserts that undefined behavior (UB) originates exclusively from unsafe code and is entirely determined by the safety constraints of the corresponding unsafe code.
+This theorem asserts that undefined behavior (UB) originates exclusively from unsafe code and is entirely determined by the safety contract of the corresponding unsafe code.

-To prove this theorem, we rely on the soundness criteria for both safe and unsafe code.
+The proof of this theorem is based on the soundness criteria for safe code (Definition~\ref{def:criterion_safe}) and unsafe code (Definition~\ref{def:criterion_unsafe}), which are defined later in this chapter.
 For simplicity, we assume that unsafe code consists solely of calls to unsafe functions.
-This assumption does not restrict generality, as the same reasoning applies to other forms of unsafe operations, such as raw pointer dereferences or accesses to static mutable variables, which likewise possess well-defined safety constraints.
+This assumption does not restrict generality, as the same reasoning applies to other forms of unsafe operations, such as raw pointer dereferences or accesses to static mutable variables, which likewise possess well-defined safety contracts.